hayakzan/DistortionZoo/README.md

 # DistortionZoo
-Features a number of distortions to select and play with.
+Features a number of distortion effects to select and play with.